 For emissions inventory purposes, point sources are defined as stationary, commercial, or industrial operations that emit more than 10 tons per year of VOCs or 25 tons per year or more of NOx or CO.
-The point source inventory consists of actual emissions for the base-year 2017 and includes sources within the geographical area defined by the Baltimore Nonattainment Area.
+The point source inventory consists of actual emissions for the base-year 2017 and includes sources within Cecil County.